ShawnYou1/BurningVocabularyCopyright/README.md

 * User can modify/change the definition of marked words.

 ## Burning Vocabulary's born
-Burning Vocabulary's creator is a Chinese engineer named 游少华(English name: Shawn You) in Aug.
-2019.
 He has the idea while he read some English articles.
 [Shawn's personal website](https://youshaohua.com/)